 Anyone with information about the murder of Vernon Eddins or violence against young people in Union City should contact us at firstname.lastname@example.org.

-Price And Associates serves clients in the Bay Area, Silicon Valley, and Northern California, including the cities of San Francisco, Oakland, Richmond, Alameda, San Leandro, Berkeley, Sacramento, Fairfield, Vallejo, Jackson, Tracy, Stockton, Fresno, Hayward, Union City, Newark, Fremont, San Jose, Redwood City and Palo Alto.
+Law Offices of Pamela Y. Price serves clients in the Bay Area, Silicon Valley, and Northern California, including the cities of San Francisco, Oakland, Richmond, Alameda, San Leandro, Berkeley, Sacramento, Fairfield, Vallejo, Jackson, Tracy, Stockton, Fresno, Hayward, Union City, Newark, Fremont, San Jose, Redwood City and Palo Alto.

 This is Attorney Advertising.
 This web site is designed for general information only.
 The information presented at this site should not be construed to be formal legal advice nor the formation of a lawyer/client relationship.